frasertweedale/hs-jose/README.md

 Token](https://tools.ietf.org/html/rfc7519).

 Encryption (JWE) is not supported but signing is supported.
-All key types and algorithms are supported, but EC and symmetric key generation is not yet implemented.

-EC signing is currently vulnerable to timing attacks therefore its use is **strongly discouraged**.
-(EC validation is safe).
+All key types and algorithms are supported, however, EC signing is currently vulnerable to timing attacks therefore its use is **strongly discouraged** (EC validation is safe).

 Contributions are welcome.